FusinKoo/Jules-Test-02/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/FusinKoo/Jules-Test-02/blob/main/notebooks/demo.ipynb)

 This repository provides a minimal library, command line tools and a demo notebook for automatic music mixing.
+Audio is processed internally at **48 kHz / 32‑bit float** and any required sample rate conversions use `soxr` with the "best" quality setting.
+The final mix is exported as **48 kHz / 24‑bit PCM** and the report includes a list of sample rate conversion points.

 ## Structure